imsky/holder/README.md

 <img data-src="holder.js/300x200/font:Helvetica">
 ```

 Placeholders using a custom font are rendered using canvas by default, due to SVG's constraints on cross-domain resource linking.
-If you're using only locally available fonts, you can disable this behavior by setting `noFontFallback` to `true`.
+If you're using only locally available fonts, you can disable this behavior by setting `noFontFallback` to `true` in `Holder.run` options.
 However, if you need to render an SVG placeholder using an externally loaded font, you have to use the `object` tag instead of the `img` tag and add a `holderjs` class to the appropriate `link` tags.
 Here's an example:

 ```html
 <head>